-It will be a lot easier to get in and around the new Ebury Bridge:
+It will be a lot easier to get in and around the new Ebury SW1:

 During the project there will be periods of time where there will be vacant plots of land that can be used to benefit local residents.

-A brand new community space called Ebury Edge filled with shops and a café will be temporarily in place while the renewal of Ebury Bridge Estate progresses.
+A new community space called Ebury Edge filled with shops and a community café is temporarily in place while the renewal of Ebury SW1 progresses.

-Local businesses and entrepreneurs are being encouraged to join this new pop-up, which will also feature affordable work spaces, gardens and a play area for children.
+Local businesses and entrepreneurs are being encouraged to join this new pop-up, which also features affordable work spaces, a community garden and a community space.

-Construction has begun and is due to be completed by Summer 2020.
-It's expected to be open for around five years.
+Completed in October 2020, Ebury Edge is expected to be open for around five years.

-You can read more about Ebury Edge, and register interest in some of the new space, by heading to eburyedge.com
+You can read more about Ebury Edge, and register interest in using the space, by heading to eburyedge.com.